 ACTION THREE: PLAY WITH THE POSSIBILITIES

 If she could have this conflict resolved in any way possible, Olivia would prefer to have a family meeting and work out plans together.
 Ideally, her other sister and at least one cousin would be involved in the discussions, too.

 - Olivia will request the family meeting and travel to be there in person

 - She will still maintain her boundaries and ensure she is meeting her own needs despite her contributions to her family

 - She will listen to her family members with her Third Ear™, but she will not take their verbal abuse or allow emotional manipulation

 Olivia will Plan, Act, Revise, and Repeat until she and her family find the best resolution(s) for their differences as they arise.

 “What can you do to promote world peace?
 Go home and love your family. ~ Mother Theresa

 Are you and your family members struggling to agree on your parents’ care?
 A mediator might be able to help you determine, as a team, what is wanted and needed.
-Complete this Mediation Interest Form to request a conflicts check and subject matter review.
+E-mail or call me to request a conflicts check and subject matter review.